 How to study in Russia

-- Find a Russian university you’d like to attend
+- Find a Russian university you’d like to attend and choose your program

-- Attach the supporting documents to your online profile
+- Attach any requested supporting documents

 - Proofread your application and submit

 - Sit any entrance exams requested by the university

 - Receive an offer from your chosen university